Topics included in this article:

 |

-4. The IR LED setting is used to Enable or Disable Infrared light, which assists with capturing video at night.
+| 4.
+The IR LED setting is used to Enable or Disable Infrared light, which assists with capturing video at night.
 We recommend keeping this set to Auto.
-However, there may be some environments in which you wish to disable the IR LED, such as when the camera is pointed at a reflective surface like a window.
-To Disable IR LEDs, select the dropdown next to the IR LED setting and click "Off." |
+However, there may be some environments where you wish to disable the IR LED, such as when the camera is pointed at a reflective surface like a window.
+To Disable IR LEDs, click "Auto" next to the IR LED setting and click "Off." |

 Mobile App